Williston is a Neighborly Community

 Williston Vermont History

 Two hundred and thirty years ago, Williston was inhabited by the Abenakis who resided along the waterways.
 High elevations were used as lookouts to site herds of caribou or deer.
 Wetlands and ponds, like Mud Pond and Lake Iroquois, were rich with wildlife and served as hunting grounds.
-Into this wilderness, in 1764, came one of Williston’s earliest and most famous settlers: Thomas Chittenden, Vermont’s first governor.
-Colonel Chittenden first discovered the area on an expedition up the Winooski River, and built his first house overlooking the Valley on what is now called Governor Chittenden Road.
+In 1764, Colonel Thomas Chittenden, Vermont’s first governor, explored the area following an expedition up the Winooski River, and built his first house overlooking the Valley on what is now called Governor Chittenden Road.
 From the beginning, Williston was an agricultural town.
 By 1830, farming became more specialized.
 After the railroad came to Williston in 1850, the market broadened and emphasis shifted to dairy and poultry.

 Today Williston is a mixture of woods, open farm land and developed areas --residential, industrial and retail centers.
 Much of this growth is due to it's close proximity to Burlington, the airport and Interstate 89.